 If an EdgeSwitch or UniFiSwitch from Ubiquiti is used in the network, its PoE functionality can be used for power supply and a PoE injector can be dispensed with.

 - 1x PoE-OUT to operate additional external PoE-capable devices.
 For example a VoIP phone like the UVP-PRO.

 - 1x LAN port: This can also be used with wired devices such as a laptop.

 - 1x LAN port: PoE-IN to supply the device with power via PoE and to integrate it into the network infrastructure.

 Unfortunately, the IW-PRO version did not use the USB port known from the UAP-AC-PRO.

 We had a net data rate of ~ 180 Mbit in the 2.4 GHz and ~ 360 Mbit AC in the 5 GHz range in the immediate vicinity.
-The device is already set to DHCP on delivery and is recognized and registered in the UniFi controller without any problems.
+The device is already set to DHCP on delivery and is recognized and registered in the UniFi application without any problems.
 As stated by the manufacturer, the installation / assembly of the device can actually be done relatively easily if there is already an RJ45 connection in the flush-mounted socket.